 4 Return your online order

-It's important to note that neither the Consumer Contracts Regulations or the Distance Selling Regulations affect your rights under the Sale of Goods Act where goods are faulty.
+It's important to note that the Consumer Contracts Regulations doesn't affect your rights under the Sale of Goods Act where goods are faulty.

 It's usually the your responsibility to return the goods to the retailer following cancellation and you'll have to bear the direct cost of doing so, unless the trader has offered to collect them or they can't be posted.

 Importantly, the goods must be returned within 14 calendar days of the cancellation.
 If you don't return the goods, the trader may not be required to refund any payment.